MarMarhoun/bbc-scrapy-mongodb/README.md

 ```
 scrapy crawl 'spider_name' -o bbc.json
 ```
 This spider can mainly scrape the articles contents from the home page of bbc.
-The extracted data is in this form :
+The structure of the extracted data like to this form :
 ```
 {
 "title": "The robot assistant that can guess what you want",